iogbole/israelo/_pages/about.md

 That said, it's through the challenges and missteps that I've gained the **most** valuable insights, shaping my ability to deliver exceptional products.

-Currently at Elastic, I'm leading a multi-faceted charter:
+Currently at Elastic, I'm leading multiple product charters:

 -   **Elastic Universal Profiling:** This **eBPF**-based profiling solution was quite the journey!
 I joined the team shortly after Elastic acquired optimyze.cloud.
 My mission?
 Find product-market fit for "prodfiler," integrate it with the Elastic stack, launch it publicly, and open-source it.
 The cherry on top?
 Contributing it to the OpenTelemetry project.
 Leading a team of successful founders as PM, I helped build trust, achieve milestones, and witness the power of open-source collaboration.
 Launching, open-sourcing, and contributing to OTel – that takes some serious product know-how!
-Read all the blogposts on this amazing journey from here - https://www.elastic.co/blog/author/israel-ogbole
+Read all the blogposts on this amazing journey from here - [https://www.elastic.co/blog/author/israel-ogbole](https://www.elastic.co/blog/author/israel-ogbole)

 -   **eBPF Kubernetes Observability:** Think "pixie project" on steroids!
 Leading the product charter for this solution, we're auto-discovering L4 connectivity, metering it like Cilium Hubble, aggregating L7 traffic, and seamlessly integrating with OTel – all while automatically including and correlating profiling signals.
 We're even building towards automatic language app instrumentation.
 This means customers get a faster time-to-value with automatic insights, ditching the manual setup struggles they face today.
 -   **BI and Telemetry:** Let's talk data!
 I passionately advocated for the lack of data impacting critical business and product decisions.
 Guess what?
 I got tasked with fixing it!
 Assembling a data-loving team, we set a clear strategy and goal: "know our customers" by centralizing data insights, mining inferences, and identifying patterns.
 My role as PM was clear: paint a picture of the future and why we should reach for it.
 The team grew from 2 to 5, with external talent joining the internal crew.
 We're fueled by the power of data-driven decision making!